nvda-es/devguides_translation/original_docs/w10addoninternals.md

 1. Enables tracking of missing UIA events.
 For example, until May 2017, controller for event (an event fired by a control that depends on another control such as an edit field with search suggestions) wasn't available in NVDA screen reader, but search suggestion announcement was made possible as this add-on added this event.
 2. Extends or replaces NVDA's UIA support subsystem if NVDA does not come with support for newer UIA interfaces.
 This is the case for notification event which NVDA did not support prior to 2018.2.
-3. Adds user interface elements for this add-on, specifically add-on settings.
+3. Adds user interface elements for this add-on, specifically add-on settings if appropriate.
 4. Checks for add-on updates if told to do so.

 The only thing done at shutdown is terminating the update check facility and removing user interface elements.
 This method, along with last two steps from the list above, no longer exists as of 2019.